Public and private bills: United States

 In the United States, private bills were previously common.
-However, federal agencies are now able to deal with most of the issues that were previously dealt with under private bills as these agencies have been granted sufficient discretion by the United States Congress to deal with exceptions to the general legislative scheme of various laws.
+Historically, private bills made up to 1% of all legislation per session (such as in 1904), but by the 2000s, less than 0.1% of legislation concerned private bills.
+By the 2010s, virtually no private bills were being passed.
+Federal agencies are now able to deal with most of the issues that were previously dealt with under private bills as these agencies have been granted sufficient discretion by the United States Congress to deal with exceptions to the general legislative scheme of various laws.
 The kinds of private bills that are still introduced include grants of citizenship to individuals who are otherwise ineligible for normal visa processing; alleviation of tax liabilities; armed services decorations; and veteran benefits.